Crop Report

-The Crop Report provides timely and relevant crop and field intel from experts across the state.
+The Crop Report provides timely and relevant crop and field information from experts across the state.

-GET THE LATEST FIELD AND CROP CONDITIONS AT YOUR FINGERTIPS
+LATEST FIELD AND CROP CONDITIONS

-Our ISA Agronomy Team, Soy Envoys, Illinois Extension, and other industry experts are bringing you information you need to manage your soybean, corn and wheat crops.
-From field conditions to crop progress, disease alerts, and pest sightings, this team has you covered with facts and strategic analysis of all the relevant information that impacts your farm.
+The Illinois Soybean Association Agronomy Team, Soy Envoys, University of Illinois Extension, and other industry experts are bringing you information needed to manage your soybean, corn and wheat crops.
+From field conditions to crop progress, disease alerts, and pest sightings, the Crop Report has relevant information from the field.

 To view the latest reports, click your region on the map or scroll down.
-We are grateful for the experts volunteering to provide this information to help Illinois’ farmers!
+Thank you to the experts who volunteer to provide this information.

 Region 6 | May 4, 2023 | Franklin